emeric-martineau/ambrosia/README.md

 ## Run

-Now in the same folder setup the project with `mix setup` and run `mix phx.server` and say yes when prompted:
+Now in the same folder, setup the project with running `mix setup` and running `mix phx.server` and say yes when
+prompted:
 ```
 $ mix phx.server
 ==> file_system